omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ## The `btc_funding_created`, `btc_funding_signed`, `asset_funding_created` and `asset_funding_signed` Messages

-The four messages describe the outpoint which the funder has created for the initial commitment transactions.
+The four messages describe the outpoint that the funder has created for the initial commitment transactions.
 After receiving the peer's signature, via `funding_signed`, it will broadcast the funding transaction to the Omnilayer network.

 We focus on omni assets in founding creation: Alice and Bob create a 2-2 P2SH payment to `scriptPubKey`, which is the hash of the **Redeem Script**.

-All transactions, besides the btc funding transaction, are omni class C transaction.
+All transactions, besides the BTC funding transaction, are omni class C transactions.

 ```